iainctduncan/scheme-for-max-docs/docs/_sources/algo_procs.rst.txt

     ;; no change to what is getting posted, because the old ;; my-listener function is still registered!

-    ;; register the new function, replacing the function registered for listen-ms (listen-ms 1000 my-listener)
+    ;; register the new function, replacing the function registered for clock-ms (clock-ms 1000 my-listener)

     ;; now we get :foobaz posted